 Taking Bilingual Education to the Next Level

-NABE’s priorities include: Improving instructional practices for linguistically and culturally diverse children; providing bilingual educators with more high-quality professional development opportunities; securing adequate funding for the programs serving limited-English-proficient students; and keeping the rights of language-minority Americans clearly in focus as states and communities move forward with educational reforms.
+NABE’s priorities include: Improving instructional programs and practices for linguistically and culturally diverse children; providing bilingual and dual language educators with high-quality professional development opportunities; securing adequate funding for quality dual language programs serving English Learners (ELs); and keeping the rights of ELs clearly in focus as states and communities move forward with sustainable educational reforms.

 NABE Supports the Education of English Language Learners

-As tireless advocates, NABE works to influence and create policies, programs, research, pedagogy and professional development; because we know that we are investing in our children's education, our nation’s leadership, and our world’s well-being.
+As tireless advocates, NABE works to influence, support and create policies, programs, research, pedagogy and quality professional development because investing in our children’s education is an investment in our nation’s future leadership and our world’s well-being.
 By using native and second languages in everyday life, we not only develop intercultural understanding, but we also show by example that we respect and can effectively cross cultural and linguistic borders.

-Bilingualism and Biliteracy for all is an admirable goal for every individual.
-We embrace this mantra and advocate learning more than two languages and cultures.
-We are a global society and we must be at the cutting edge in living and creating unity within diversity.
+Bilingualism and Biliteracy for all are admirable goals for everyone.
+We embrace this mantra and advocate academically learning more than two languages and cultures.

-Our annual conference is the only one in the United States dedicated to exploring topics of interest to teachers, administrators, and parents of English language learners, including second language acquisition, bilingual education, assessment and accountability, teacher training, and special education, and grassroots activism.
+Our annual conference is the only gathering of professionals in the United States dedicated to exploring topics of interest for teachers, administrators, and parents of ELs, which include dual language education, second language acquisition, bilingual education, assessment and accountability, teacher training, special education, and grassroots activism.